aws-cloudformation/cloudformation-guard/docs/context-aware-evaluations.md

       cpu: 0.75
 ```

-## Understanding Loops
+## Understanding loops<a name="loops"></a>

-You use the expression `[*]` to define a loop for all values contained in the array for the `containers` attribute.
-The block is evaluated for each element inside `containers` value.
-In this example rule snippet shown the clauses contained inside the block defines checks to be validated against a container definition.
-The block of clauses contained inside is evaluated twice, once for each container definition:
+You can use the expression `[*]` to define a loop for all values contained in the array for the `containers` attribute\.
+The block is evaluated for each element inside `containers`\.
+In the preceding example rule snippet, the clauses contained inside the block define checks to be validated against a container definition\.
+The block of clauses contained inside is evaluated twice, once for each container definition\.

 ```
 {